54skyxenon/54skyxenon.github.io/content/blog/finale-2023.md

 During late September, I cold-emailed the new grad recruiter at Scale AI with my resume, earning an online assessment.

-One technical and recruiter phone screening later, I was invited to the onsite.
-During this time, [Grokking the System Design](https://www.educative.io/courses/grokking-modern-system-design-interview-for-engineers-managers) (and obviously LeetCode) were my goto resources.
+One technical and recruiter phone screening later, I happily scheduled a two-day onsite.

-After a two-day scrutinization of my debugging, system design, coding, and personality fit, I received my first external offer by a thin margin - happily situated in NYC too!
-I accepted on the day my Duolingo deadline expired.
+After what was about seven rounds of interviews, I received my first external offer by a thin margin - happily situated in NYC too!
 It's always amusing how receiving offers work, since right after Scale I received two more from Atlassian and TikTok.

+I accepted Scale on the day my Duolingo deadline expired.
 ### Hiccups

 All offerees were flown to Welcome Day in the SF office and it was a joyous time.
-I won't forget how Alexandr Wang himself did a [spicy](https://heatonist.com/) Q&A challenge with us.
+That day, Alexandr Wang himself gave a [spicy](https://heatonist.com/) Q&A for us (with a LOT of almond milk next to him).

 {{% blog-shortcode file="https://i.ibb.co/L1cRFJ8/scale-bar-meetup.jpg" caption="Had a drink at a nearby bar in SF!" %}}

-However, almost instantaneously, Scale had to [rescind a new grad's offer](https://old.reddit.com/r/csMajors/comments/ywge5z/scale_ai_rescinded_ng_offer/) due to overhiring.
+However, almost instantaneously, Scale [rescinded a new grad's offer](https://old.reddit.com/r/csMajors/comments/ywge5z/scale_ai_rescinded_ng_offer/) due to overhiring.

 As the economic climate worsened, Scale resorted to a round of layoffs in January.
-Following that, all NYC new grads were forced to relocate to SF.
+Following that, the incoming NYC new grads were forced to relocate to SF in March.

-I had no choice but to comply.
-I made last-ditch efforts to interview with NYC-based firms like Hudson River Trading and Ramp when I was in Singapore my spring semester with no luck.
+I had no better options but to comply.
+Last-ditch efforts to interview with NYC-based Hudson River Trading and Ramp failed when I was studying abroad in Singapore.

 Despite this setback, my interview experience at Scale made me feel it was the right fit on my end as well, and that feeling was what I needed to end my new grad hunt.